philterd/philter-cli/README.md

 This project is licensed under the Apache License, version 2.0.

-Copyright 2022 Mountain Fog, Inc. Philter is a registered trademark of Mountain Fog, Inc.
+Copyright 2024 Philterd, LLC.
+Philter is a registered trademark of Philterd, LLC.